tureus/graphite-rust/README.md

 Documentation for the whisper file format is slim/nil.
 Clone the official repo and take a look at `whisper.py`

   $ git clone git@github.com:graphite-project/whisper.git

+## Talking to Carbon

+On OSX you need to specify IPv4:

+  echo -e "local.random.diceroll 4 `date +%s`" | nc -4u -w0